 In terms of taxation, AGs and GmbHs are subject to a federal tax rate of 8.5% on their net income and cantonal and municipal taxes.

+In summary, an AG in Switzerland offers many advantages, including limited liability, access to capital, a strong reputation, tax benefits, and a clear legal framework.
+These advantages demonstrate that Switzerland is attractive for companies looking to establish a presence in Europe.
 The choice between AG and GmbH will depend on the specific needs and goals of the business owner.
 AGs offer greater flexibility and access to capital but have more regulatory requirements, while GmbHs offer a more straightforward structure but lower capital requirements.

 The minimum share capital required for incorporating an AG (Aktiengesellschaft) company in Switzerland is CHF 100,000, with a minimum deposit of CHF 50,000.